 Students often share apartment units with their friends or acquaintances.
 It’s a good opportunity for social interaction and for many, it’s a financial necessity.
 The best roommate is a person you know and trust.
 You may want to sign a short lease at first to see how things work out.
 Most leases call for “joint and several responsibility” for the rent.
 In other words, the landlord doesn’t care who pays what, just that 100% of the rent is paid and paid on time.
 If your roommate leaves in the middle of the lease term, you’ll still have to pay the full amount of monthly rent.

 This is a small sample of the types of Landlord-Tenant cases SLS helps students with.
-If you, as a CSU student, are in need of legal information or assistance, please call or office at (970) 491-1482 or bring your student ID to Room 284 of the Lory Student Center to make an appointment.
+If you, as a CSU student, are in need of legal information or assistance, please call or office at (970) 491-1482 or go to sls.colostate.edu to request an appointment.